DFHack/dfhack/docs/Lua API.rst

   Sets the given labor to the given (boolean) validity for all units that are part of your fortress civilization.
-Valid labors are allowed to be toggled in the in-game labor management screens (including DFHack's labor manipulator screen).
+Valid labors are allowed to be toggled in the in-game labor management screens (including DFHack's `labor manipulator screen <manipulator>`).

 * ``dfhack.units.getNominalSkill(unit, skill[, use_rust])``